Learning-Based Vulnerability Analysis of Cyber-Physical Systems: Case Studies

-During training and testing in the CARLA simulations, the GNSS and velocimeter both provide measurements to the navigation filter.
-However, to highlight the evaluation when not all of the sensors are compromised (i.e., $\mathcal{K}_a\neq\mathcal{S}$), we will focus our presentation here to the scenarios where the FNN and dFNN-based attack generator \textbf{\emph{are only be able to attack GNSS position measurements and to only have knowledge of positions states}} (i.e., no knowledge of velocity or heading).
-Despite these restrictions on considered attacks, both the FNN and dFNN-based attack generators were able to produce attack vectors suitable of significantly moving the vehicle off-course without being detected -- i.e., even a simple attack with imperfect information can be capable of disrupting a more complex system (e.g., resulting in a traffic incident).

-Additionally, we demonstrate the attack generalizability twofold.
-First, we train the FNN and dFNN-based models off-line on a simple path (i.e., not the testing path) using only a state estimator without planning or control.
-The simple training path defines the car as a point-mass traveling straight at constant velocity with no forces acting upon the vehicle, no physics calculations, and no environment to interact with.
-We then test those same models on the full CARLA environment and path with all modules implemented.
-Second, we demonstrate the proof-of-concept that our attack models are able to generalize to different rates of sensor data by training at 100 Hz measurements and testing at 120 Hz measurements and retaining attack stealthiness and effectiveness.
+Additionally, we demonstrated the attack generalizability twofold.
+First, we trained the FNN and RNN-based models offline on a simple path (i.e., not the testing path).
+We then tested those same models on the full CARLA environment and paths.
+Second, we demonstrated the proof-of-concept that the learned attack generator models were robust to changes in rates of sensor data by training at 100 Hz measurements and testing at 120 Hz measurements, and retaining attack stealthiness and effectiveness.

-Fig.~4 presents some of the results.
-Specifically, Fig.~4d shows the path and residue values when the sensors are NOT under attack.
-Fig.~4e and Fig.~4f show the path and the residue signal values of the compromised car when the FNN and dFNN-based generators are used to create inserted attack signals.
-The endpoint of the path is when the car hits an object and stops moving.
-Note that the residue signal has a huge spike only when the car hits the object (due to the collision), too late for any recovery~action.
+\cref{fig:CarLA} presents some of the results.
+Specifically, \cref{fig:CarLA}(d) shows the path and residue values when the sensors were \textbf{not} under attack. \cref{fig:CarLA}(e) and \cref{fig:CarLA}(f) show the path and the residue signal values of the compromised car when the FNN and RNN-based generators were used to create inserted attack signals.
+The endpoint of the path is when the car hits an object and stops moving -- the residue signal has a spike only when the car hits the object (due to the collision); by this point it was too late for any recovery/avoidance~action.